 Starting at 20 weeks of pregnancy, it is often possible to contact your hospital or birthing centre if you have questions about your pregnancy.
+Pregnancy checkups are a good opportunity to ask any questions you might have.

-At prenatal appointments, you can at any time
+At prenatal appointments, you can at any time:

-- Ask for an explanation of any tests or examinations your health professional wants to perform - Seek a second opinion from another health professional if you have any concerns - View your file
+- Ask for an explanation of any tests or examinations your health professional wants to perform. - Seek a second opinion from another health professional if you have any concerns. - View your file.